 - they are fearful that their pet will wind up at a shelter and killed, or adopted by a family who will be neglectful or worse

 - they imagine that their pet will become so bereft as to lose the will to live

 - they want to ensure that their pet’s cremains will be buried or scattered with their own.

 We discourage such killings and urge people and communities to ensure that pets will continue to be well cared for.

 Legal contracts, such as a Pet Trust, spell out the specific provisions of care for a pet upon the death or disability of the pet’s primary guardian (i.e., “owner”).
 A Pet Trust instructs the financial arrangements for that care, as well as for the conditions under which euthanasia may be provided, and the form of disposition upon the pet’s death.

 Other options to help ensure the appropriate care include: honorary trusts, provisions in a will, and traditional legal trusts.

-We encourage people to ensure that there is a program in their area through which to arrange for the continued care of a pet.
+- Ensure that there is a program in their area which helps arrange for the continued care of a pet.